ueberdosis/draft-js-to-tiptap/README.md

 Convert Draft.js content to Tiptap-compatible content.

+The best place to try this library is in the [CodeSandbox](https://codesandbox.io/p/sandbox/draftjs-to-tiptap-6d44d3).

 ## Why?

 Draft.js and Tiptap are both rich text editors, but they have different data structures.
 Draft.js preferring a flat structure of blocks with inline styles and entities, while Tiptap uses a nested structure of nodes and marks.